Skip to content

 How is Mexico City's housing crisis connected to the 2026 World Cup?

 Central neighbourhoods like Roma, Condesa and Hipódromo face doubled rental markets after four years of nomad demand.
-The Ayuntamiento CDMX enacted a 180-day STR cap to protect long-term residents, then suspended it to accommodate tournament visitors — a direct reversal of the protection at the moment of maximum pressure.Source: Lowdown
+The Ayuntamiento enacted a 180-day STR cap to protect long-term residents, suspended it during the tournament, then launched a registration registry mid-tournament — a pattern of delay at moments of maximum pressure.Source: Lowdown